singlestore-labs/singlestoredb-dev-image/README.md

 ## How to initialize this container with a SQL file?

-When this docker image starts for the first time it will check to see if an `init.sql` file exists in its filesystem.
+When this Docker image starts for the first time, it checks to see if an `init.sql` file exists in its filesystem.
 The default location is `/init.sh`, but it can be customized via the `INIT_SQL` environment variable.
 If `init.sql` is found, the container will run it against the database as soon as SingleStore is ready.

-One way to do this is mounting a `init.sql` from your machine into the container using the `-v` flag.
+One way to do this is by mounting an `init.sql` from your machine into the container using the `-v` flag.
 Here is an example of doing this:

 ```bash
 docker run \